ballershockcaller/Google-Voice-Tool/README.md

 3. This is only for SMS messages, not call logs or voicemails or anything else.
 4. Only .jpg images will be imported, not video files or GIFs.

+Hope you found this helpful.
+If so, feel free to buy me a cup of coffee. https://www.buymeacoffee.com/voicesmstool